Hatshepsut was the Queen of Peace and Economic Prosperity of Ancient Egypt

 The Rise of Hatshepsut to Power

-After her father's death, Hatshepsut became Queen of Egypt when she married her half-brother Tuthmosis II who ruled Egypt from (1493 BC-1479 BC).
-After the death of Tuthmosis II, the throne went to Tuthmosis III, the step-son of Hashashot.
+After her father's death, Hatshepsut became Queen of Egypt when she married her half-brother Thutmose II who ruled Egypt from (1493 BC-1479 BC).
+After the death of Tuthmosis II, the throne went to Thutmose III, the step-son of Hatshepsut.
 He was a kid and Hatshepsut was acting as regent for him but less than seven years later, Hatshepsut assumed the title of Pharaoh and became the ruler of Egypt with Thutmose III.